40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: Florida Fund for Minority Teachers

 Requirements: (a) Florida residency, (b) African American/Black, Asian American/Pacific Islander, Native American/Alaska Native, or Hispanic/Latino ethnicity (c) Admission into teaching program at an FFMT participating university, (d) College Junior, (e) At least 60 credits or AA degree, (f) No more than 18 hours of upper division education courses, (g) Minimum GPA of 2.5.
-Please visit the scholarship website for more information.

 The Florida Fund for Minority Teachers grants scholarships to African American/Black, American Indian/Alaska Native, Hispanic/Latino, or Asian American/Pacific Islander students who have been accepted into a qualifying teacher education program in the state of Florida.
 After graduation, recipients are required to teach one year in a Florida public school for each year they received the scholarship.